A Characteristic Function for Shapley-Value-Based Attribution of Anomaly Scores: Related Work

 \section{Related Work}

-As discussed earlier in Section~\ref{proposed:issues}, the use of the Shapley value for anomaly interpretation has already been studied \cite{antwarg_explaining_2019,giurgiu_additive_2019,takeishi_shapley_2019}, though their methods are not really specialized for anomaly scores.
-For semi-supervised anomaly detection, some other methods (not explicitly based on the Shapley value) useful for interpretation have been proposed.
-Siddiqui \emph{et al.} (2019) \cite{siddiqui_sequential_2019} formulated a problem of sequential feature explanation, in which they find a most convincing order of features to explain an anomaly.
-Zhang \emph{et al.} (2019) suggested using a linear surrogate model learned via perturbation around a data point for explaining why the data point was regarded anomalous.
-We will also examine these methods in the experiments in Section~\ref{experiment}.
-In a slightly different context, Kopp \emph{et al.} (2020) \cite{kopp_anomaly_2020} proposed to extract explanation rules from random forests that separate anomalies and normal training data, for which enough portion of training data has to be stored.
+As mentioned earlier, anomaly score attribution with the Shapley value has already been studied \citep{antwarg_explaining_2021,giurgiu_additive_2019,takeishi_shapley_2019}, though the characteristic functions used in these studies are not necessarily specialized for anomaly scores.
+We will also try general methods of the Shapley value-based attribution in our experiments in \cref{experiment} for comparison.

+For semi-supervised anomaly detection, other types of interpretation methods, not explicitly based on the Shapley value, have also been proposed. \citet{siddiqui_sequential_2019} formulated the sequential feature explanation, in which they seek a most convincing order of features to explain an anomaly. \citet{zhang_ace_2019} suggested using a linear surrogate model learned via perturbation around a data point for explaining why the data point was regarded anomalous.
+We will also examine these methods in \cref{experiment}.

+The anomaly attribution method of \citet{ide_anomaly_2021} is notable for its conceptual similarity with ours.
+Their method is for attributing anomalies found in a regression model $\bm{x} \mapsto y$, where $y$ is the regressed variable.
+It seeks a local correction $\bm\delta$ of $\bm{x}$ such that $\bm{x}+\bm\delta$ maximizes the likelihood $p(y \mid \bm{x}+\bm\delta)$ under the regression model, and the elements of $\bm\delta$ are regarded as attributions.
+While the targeted type of anomaly detection is different from ours, their idea reminds us of the intermediate quantity of our approach, $\bm{x}^\star$, in \cref{eq:optim1}; we seek $\bm{x}^\star$ such that it minimizes the anomaly score in the vicinity of the original input.
+The method of \citet{ide_anomaly_2021} could be roughly understood as using $\bm\delta = \bm{x}^\star(\varnothing; \bm{x}) - \bm{x}$ as attribution.
+In contrast, we compute the attribution based on the values of $\bm{x}^\star(S; \bm{x})$ not only for $S=\varnothing$ but also for different configurations of $S$.

-Apart from the semi-supervised setting, many researchers have been working on the interpretation of unsupervised anomaly detection (e.g., \cite{kriegel_outlier_2012,keller_hics_2012,dang_outlier_2016,vinh_scalable_2015,liu_contextual_2018}), in which one is given a unlabeled dataset comprising (hopefully) many normal data points and a few anomalous points.
-These methods are not directly applicable to the semi-supervised detection setting, but it is of great interest to exploit the ideas also in this context.
+Apart from the semi-supervised setting, many studies have been done on the interpretation of unsupervised anomaly detection \citep[e.g.,][]{knorr_finding_1999,kriegel_outlier_2012,keller_hics_2012,dang_outlier_2016,vinh_scalable_2015,liu_contextual_2018,yepmo_anomaly_2022} or \emph{outlier detection}.
+These methods could be adjusted for the semi-supervised setting, but how it should be done depends on each method.
+We did not include these methods in the comparison in \cref{experiment}, since there already are several methods (as exemplified above) that directly fit the semi-supervised setting.
+Adapting the interpretation methods for outlier detection to semi-supervised anomaly detection would be an independent study.